Skillshare vs Udemy – Which is Better?

 • 500+ free courses

-• Passionate instructors with many high profile contributors
+• Passionate instructors with many high-profile contributors

 • Teaches skills that equip you for the changing nature of work as well as offering many creative and fun courses too